 Find me on...

-I am beginning to write more online articles about therapy and mental health.
+I occasionally post articles online about therapy, wellbeing and mental health.
 As I do, an intro and link will appear here.

 2016 will be the year virtual reality gets fun, and serious.
 It has huge therapeutic potential; by allowing us to experience a virtual world as something real.
 Through this we can develop self-compassion, face our fears, and build our empathy.
 But there is a darker side too.